Skip to content

 The fill between the joists dampens the hollow drum of footsteps on a suspended floor, a bonus on top of the warmth.

-An honest caveat: in a warm climate, underfloor insulation isn’t always a win.
+Worth knowing: in a warm climate, underfloor insulation isn’t always a win.
 The Australian Government’s own guidance notes that insulating a suspended timber floor over an enclosed subfloor can add to the summer cooling load in some homes.
-We’ll tell you honestly if your floor is worth doing.
+We’ll tell you straight if your floor is worth doing.
 We’re not here to sell you a job you don’t need.

-Stiffer white polyester underfloor batts pushed into place between joists, no fixings needed, Blacksoil
+Stiffer white polyester underfloor batts pushed firmly into place between the joists, no fixings needed — Blacksoil

 How we fit it